avinashvermaaa/web_dev/README.md

 # Online C++(Cpp) Compiler
 * https://codesphere-cpp-compiler.netlify.app/
+*  An Online `Coding platform` where you can `Write, Debug and Compile your Codes.`
+* AI Integrated Code generation using Chatgpt  Resolve issues & bugs using Integrated AI Features `(working on this feature)`

 # CodeSphere
 * Website :- https://avinashvermaaa.github.io/CodeSphere/
 * Website :- https://thcodesphere.netlify.app/
-*  An Online `AI Coding platform` where you can `Write, Debug and Compile your Codes.` At the same time `Collaborate with other Colleagues` onto a live project and `Resolve issues & bugs using Integrated AI Features` ( still working on this feature).
+*  An Online `AI Coding platform` where you can `Write, Debug and Compile your Codes.` At the same time `Collaborate with other Colleagues` in a live project and `Resolve issues & bugs using Integrated AI Features` ( still working on this feature).

 # File Transfer
 Website :- https://avinashvermaaa.github.io/File_Transfer/